 Python is a great language for doing data analysis, primarily because of the fantastic ecosystem of data-centric python packages.
-Pandas is one of those packages and makes importing and analyzing data much easier.
+Pandas is one of those packages which makes importing and analyzing data much easier.

-dataframe.rolling() function provides the feature of rolling window calculations.
-The concept of rolling window calculation is most primarily used in signal processing and time series data.
-In a very simple words we take a window size of k at a time and perform some desired mathematical operation on it.
+Pandas dataframe.rolling() function provides the feature of rolling window calculations.
+The concept of rolling window calculation is most primarily used in signal processing and time-series data.
+In very simple words we take a window size of k at a time and perform some desired mathematical operation on it.
 A window of size k means k consecutive values at a time.
-In a very simple case all the ‘k’ values are equally weighted.
+In a very simple case, all the ‘k’ values are equally weighted.